data-students/datathon2021/README.md

 }
 ```

-More information on the challenge can be found in `challenge_notebook.ipynb`.

-## TO DO
-- Create a requirements.txt for the notebook
+The data for this challenge is split between two files `train_reviews.json` and `test_reviews.json` so that all participants that decide to create an ML model can report their performance metrics on the same data.
+More information on the challenge can be found in `challenge_notebook.ipynb` with ideas on how to tackle this challenge.
+To use the `transformers` library (used in the notebook) you have to install either TensorFlow or Pytorch.
+Refer to the library's [installation guide](https://huggingface.co/transformers/installation.html#installation-with-pip).
+This is the only requirement to use the notebook other than a working installation of Python and Jupyter Notebook.
+Refer to the installation guide of those if intending to use them.